 Feelings of Disorientation and Imbalance are common following brain injury.

-- However, general feelings of disorientation or imbalance can also be because the patient no longer visually perceives the floor as flat, or because there is a mismatch between the perceived straight ahead and the physical straight ahead due to Abnormal Egocentric Localization (AKA Visual Midline Shift Syndrome).
+- General feelings of disorientation or imbalance can also be because the patient no longer visually perceives the floor as flat, or because there is a mismatch between the perceived straight ahead and the physical straight ahead due to Abnormal Egocentric Localization (AKA Visual Midline Shift Syndrome)

-- It may also result because the two eyes tell the brain that the floor is at different heights in different directions of gaze.
+- The two eyes may tell the brain that the floor is at different heights in different directions of gaze

 Post Trauma Vision Syndrome

 Post Trauma Vision Syndrome has been called the most common visual sequel to traumatic brain injury.
 It can lead to:

 - Abnormal Egocentric Localization